bob-606/5.easa.fi/README.md

 ## 10. What engine design at a Touring Motor Glider (TMG) results in least drag?
-What engine design at a Touring Motor Glider (TMG) results in least drag?
 - Engine and propeller mounted fix at the aircraft's nose
 - ***Engine and propeller mounted stowable on the fuselage***
 - Engine and propeller mounted fix at the horizontal stabilizer